bodrick/awesome/TOPICS.md

 *   [janikvonrotz/awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - A curated list of delightful PowerShell modules and resources

-## tutorial

-*   [janikvonrotz/awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - A curated list of delightful PowerShell modules and resources
-*   [tigranv/Useful\_Examples\_C-Sharp](https://github.com/tigranv/Useful_Examples_C-Sharp) - In this repository, I gathered a lot of useful examples of code and their description that I create while studying programming.
-Here you can find examples on the use of the Inheritance, Encapsulation, Abstraction, Interfacies, Polymorphism, Indexers,  Operators Overloading, Extention Methods, System IO , Exception Handling, Delegates, Events, IDisposable, IClonable, GC, IEnumerable, IEnumerator Interfaces, Yield, Generic Programming,
-*   [TRaSH-/Guides](https://github.com/TRaSH-/Guides) - Here you will find Guides mainly for the Starr Apps (Sonarr/Radarr) and everything related to it.
-*   [CHEF-KOCH/GamingTweaks](https://github.com/CHEF-KOCH/GamingTweaks) - Windows 10 and (some) Linux Gaming Tweaks without myths
-*   [nuxt-community/awesome-nuxt](https://github.com/nuxt-community/awesome-nuxt) - A curated list of awesome things related to Nuxt.js
-*   [MichielDerhaeg/build-linux](https://github.com/MichielDerhaeg/build-linux) - A short tutorial about building Linux based operating systems.

 ## windows-powershell

 *   [janikvonrotz/awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - A curated list of delightful PowerShell modules and resources